Ovesh101/whatsapp_chat/README.md

 # WhatsApp Web-Like Chat Application
-The goal of this project was to create a WhatsApp Web-like chat application using React.js.
+This project aimed to create a WhatsApp Web-like chat application using React.js.
 The application includes real-time messaging using InstantDB and offline capabilities via IndexedDB.

 ## Table of Contents